-Which attacking players have had the most prolific seasons in Premier League history?
-We look back at the players with the most goal involvements in a single campaign.
+Which attacking players have had the most prolific campaigns in Premier League history?
+We look back at those with the most goal involvements in a single season.

 Alan Shearer in 1994-95 (47)

 34 Goals, 13 Assists